liz4JS/alx-system_engeneering-devops/0x00-shell_basics/README.md

 mkdir- it creates a new directory mv /tmp/betty /tmp/my_first_directory- move file(betty) to /tmp/my_first_directory
-rm /tmp/my_first_directory/betty- it delete the file betty
+rm /tmp/my_first_directory/betty- it delete the file betty rm -r /tmp/my_first_directory- it delete the directory my_first_directory that is in the /tmp directory